oystein676/RegiSTORM/README.md

 - The number of frames (per channel) - For which frame range [start, stop] the algorithm should use for a channel when trying to identify the fiducials or clusters.

 ## Full procedure:
-1. Acquire images using STORM setup.
+1. Acquire images using SMLM setup.
 2. Process data in ThunderSTORM or similar reconstruction software.
-3. Drift correct in ThunderSTORM or likely.
-Chromatic correction can also increase quality of your data.
+3. Drift correct each channel separately e.g. in ThunderSTORM.
+Chromatic correction is also recommended (e.g. with ImageJ DoM plugin).
 4. Export the localizations in .CSV format.
 5. Register the files in the RegiSTORM software.
 6. Reconstruct the corrected .CSV-files in ThunderSTORM or similar software
-7. Do post-processing in ImageJ or other software.

 # Cite this work:
 TBA